Lab 10: Character Display

 4. Initialize the memory contents from a file (if specified).

 The character memory array can be initialized with an initial set of characters through an initialization file.
-Add an initial block to your character generator module to initialize the contents of the memory if the FILENAME parameter is set (see Program 19.7.2 in the textbook for details on how to do this).
+Add an initial block to your character generator module to initialize the contents of the memory if the FILENAME parameter is set:

 initial begin